brianglass/anastasis/files/lenten_matins.md

 Psalm 3

 Lord, why have those who afflict me been multiplied?
 Many rise against me.
-Many say to my soul, Â‘There is no salvation for him in his GodÂ’.
+Many say to my soul, ‘There is no salvation for him in his God’.
 But you, Lord, are my helper, my glory, and the one who lifts up my head.
 With my voice, I cried to the Lord, and he heard me from his holy mountain.
 I lay down and slept; I awoke, because the Lord will assist me.
 I will not be afraid of tens of thousands of people who surround me.
 Rise, Lord, save me, my God; because you have struck all who are vainly my foes.
 You have smashed the teeth of sinners.
-Salvation is the LordÂ’s, and your blessing is upon your people. ****
+Salvation is the Lord’s, and your blessing is upon your people. ****

 And again: